bmx-ng/bmk/readme.txt

 bmk.bmx is the main source-file.

-BMK should be compiled in Non-GUI and Relese mode.
+BMK should be compiled in Non-GUI and Release mode.

 You can also compile BMK in either Threaded or Non-threaded modes.